Table of contents

 Subject line: The Atlantic Photo – the photography of Margaret Bourke-White

 The Atlantic’s newsletter is simple but eye-catching and easy to read.
 The image at the top is striking and the pop of red on the logo and the CTA button help this email stand out.

 Include interactive content

 Which is more interesting to you: if someone teaches you a concept by telling you about it or if they have you perform an activity to learn it?
 The more interactive content is, the more engaging and interesting it is likely to be, and that holds true in email newsletters too.

 Interactive content can be defined as anything your readers click on, manipulate, or interact with, and it leads to twice the conversion rate of passive content.
 Including interactive content in your own newsletter design is a great way to engage your subscribers.
 Check out the way Rover has done this:

 Subject line: Which stores welcome pets like your dog

 Reading emails from other companies is a good way to get the creative juices flowing, but now it’s time to go create your own newsletter.
-To save time, use BEE’s free editable business newsletter templates; these templates are intended for newsletters and can help you create a beautiful newsletter people want to read.
-Whether you’re a fashion brand, a charity, or a travel brand, BEE has business newsletter templates that will work for you.
+To save time, use Beefree’s free editable newsletter templates; these templates can help you create a beautiful newsletter that people want to read.
+Whether you’re a fashion brand, a charity, or a travel brand, Beefree has business newsletter templates that will work for you.
 Happy designing!